Module 2: Population awareness and beliefs

 - what their beliefs towards cancer treatment and outcomes are

 - what might put people off from seeing their doctor

 The questionnaire was first developed and tested in UK English.
 This process included in-depth interviews with a sample from the general public to probe whether the questions were easily understood and clear.
 Following the testing process in the UK, the team then developed a different version of the ABC for each ICBP partner jurisdiction.
 Each version has the same core questions but these have been translated, adapted and harmonised to make sure that they are relevant locally.

 A paper written by the Module 2 central team, describing the development and testing of the ABC measure, was published in the BMJ Open.
-You can find more information about this paper and access it free of charge on our publications page.
+You can find more information about this paper and access it free of charge below.

 The international market research provider Ipsos MORI conducted computer-assisted telephone interviews using the ABC instruments in each ICBP partner jurisdiction.
 They surveyed over 19,000 men and women aged 50 or over in Australia (New South Wales and Victoria), Canada, England, Northern Ireland, Denmark, Norway, Sweden and Wales.

 This fieldwork took place over a five month period from May – September 2011.
 In addition, some jurisdictions also surveyed younger people (men and women aged 35-43) or asked questions from three optional survey elements developed by the international team.
 These optional modules focus on:

 - awareness of cancer risk factors